FAQ

 Emergency WA provides:

-• A live feed of incidents reported to the Department of Fire and Emergency Services (DFES) which means when a fire or other incident is reported, basic information about the type and location of the hazard will be published.
+• A live feed of incidents reported to DFES which means when a fire or other incident is reported, basic information about the type and location of the hazard will be published.
 This allows you to find out about a fire or incident as soon as authorities do.

 • Total Fire Bans and Fire Danger Ratings.
-Check the Fire Danger Rating and Total Fire Bans for your area by selecting the appropriate layer from the Filter menu, or by clicking the following links: www.emergency.wa.gov.au/#totalfirebans
+Check the Fire Danger Rating and Total Fire Bans for your area by selecting the icons in the menu bar, or by visiting Total Fire Bans or Fire Danger Ratings.

 • The ability to choose the information you want to see.
-By clicking on the Filter menu, you can switch on and off different types of information, such as incidents, Total Fire Bans and Fire Danger Ratings.
+By clicking on the Filter menu, you can switch on and off different types of information, including warnings, incidents, Centres and Closures and Natural Hazards.

 • Incident Areas indicate where a fire or other incident has been active.
-You'll see Incident Areas displayed as black hatched shapes on the map and they will always be accompanied by a warning area.
+You'll see Incident Areas displayed as grey shapes on the map with the last updated time and date.
+Incident Areas will always be accompanied by a warning area.

 What kind of weather information can I find on Emergency WA?

 Emergency WA displays weather information direct from the Bureau of Meteorology including wind direction and speed, rain radar, and cyclone track maps.
-To turn on weather layers, use the Filter menu.
+To turn on weather layers, click the Layers icon.

 UNDERSTANDING EMERGENCY WA